GrimoireGL/grimoire.gl/source/guide/2_advanced/material-basic.md

 ## Material arguments

 Most of materials on Grimoire is created with custom material file `.sort`.
 Grimoire will generate attributes for this custom material file by parsing variables of shader code.

+Therefore, these arguments are completely depends on what material you need to use.
+But, this is argument list of official shaders.

+## `unlit` shader

+This is default value of material(if you didn't link forward-shading plugin).
+This shader not supports shadings.
+Just for painting with single color or attach texture.

+**arguments**

+* color(Color4)・・・solid color to draw the mesh
+* texture(Texture)・・・a texture to attach to mesh

+## `basic` shader

+This is a shader enabled by `forward-shading` plugin.
+If you need to use shading, you would need to use this shader.

+**arguments**

+* albedo(Color4)・・・baseColor on the mesh
+* texture(Texture)・・・baseColor of texture on the mesh(This color will be used with albedo by multiplying)
+* roughness(float)・・・0 to 1 value to specify how the mesh is rough.
+* roughnessTexture(Texture)・・・a texture containing roughness info.
+The texture needs to contain roughness in R channel.
+* metalic(float)・・・0 to 1 value to specify how the mesh is metalic.
+* emission(Color3)・・・the color of the mesh emitting.
+This color is not affected by shades.

+## Your custom material

+Of course you can make your own material.
+You should read [Custom material(WIP)]() document for making your own material.
+Even our official materials are written in same way as I wrote in the Custom material document.